2022 CRACK IT Challenges announced

 3Rs benefits: The model developed through this Challenge aims to replace the animals used for thyroid receptor related endpoints in regulatory studies, delivering a reduction of 10-15% in the 2,500 animals used per chemical tested.

-The Challenge is Sponsored by Shell and Syngenta, the NC3Rs will also facilitate access to expert user input on the use of the EPA ToxCast database.
+The Challenge is Sponsored by Shell and Syngenta, the NC3Rs will facilitate access to expert user input on the use of the EPA ToxCast database.

 Further information about the CRACK IT Challenges competition process can be found on the NC3Rs Innovation Platform.